When a weed-friendly world collides with your job application

 “A drug test isn’t necessary” to get a teaching certificate, Olson wrote in an email.
 “Only fingerprinting and a background check are (as well as the required education).
 Employment, though, is handled at the district level.”

-Lifeguards for Metro Parks Tacoma don’t have to pass pre-employment tests either, but are subject to random drug screens, spokesman Michael Thompson said via email.
+Lifeguards for Metro Parks Tacoma don’t have to pass pre-employment tests either, but are subject to random drug screenings, spokesman Michael Thompson said via email.

-Of 152 pre-employment physicals from the first eight months of this year, four did not pass the drug screen, said Human Resources Director Joy St. Germain in an email.
+Of 152 pre-employment physicals from the first eight months of this year, four did not pass the drug screening, said Human Resources Director Joy St. Germain in an email.

 THE POT INDUSTRY

-The cannabis industry itself may offer the best example of legalization and regulations colliding.
+The cannabis industry might offer the best example of legalization and regulations colliding.

 Emerald Leaves, a legal recreational marijuana shop on Tacoma’s Sixth Avenue, does not test employees for drugs.